zakodium-oss/react-kbs/README.md

   must be pressed on Linux and Windows, whereas `Cmd+S`must be pressed on macOS.
 - By default, if the `shift` property is not specified, the state of the Shift key doesn't matter.
 In other words, the shortcut will be triggered with or without the Shift key being pressed.
+This is in order to make the shortcuts case-insensitive and to support any keyboard layout (the need to press Shift for some keys depend on the user's layout).

 ### Global shortcuts